wuspy/soro/Readme.md

 ## Compiling

-### Ubuntu 16.04
+### Ubuntu

-*This version of Ubuntu ships with Qt 5.5, which can be used to develop this software, HOWEVER, the Qt WebEngine module is not included or easily obtainable.
+*Ubuntu 16.04 ships with Qt 5.5, which can be used to develop this software, HOWEVER, the Qt WebEngine module is not included or easily obtainable.
 Therefore, a separate Qt environment is required for development.*

 *Note that these instructions are only for the compiled Qt projects.
 The mbed projects should be developed using the online mbed compiler.*

-Download  and install Qt and the QtCreator IDE from [here](https://www.qt.io/download-open-source/#section-2).
+Download  and install the Qt development environment and the QtCreator IDE from [here](https://www.qt.io/download-open-source/#section-2).

 Install the following dependencies:

-    apt install -y build-essential git gstreamer1.0-* libqt5gstreamer-* libsdl2-*
+    apt install -y build-essential git gstreamer1.0-* libqt5gstreamer* libsdl2-dev

 Clone this repository.
 Since this is a private repository, you will be prompted to enter your username and password.